CDonosoK/robocop_description/README.md

 I will upload the code and the documentation in the next update and in the next iteration.
 Fell free to contact me if you have any questions.

 ## Last Update: 📅
-- 2022 - June - 09: The navigation stack it's setup but it has problem for the localization of the robot.
-- 2022 - June - 01: First commit, with the basic structure of the project.
+- 2022 - August - 14: First commit, with the basic structure of the project.
 - **...**

 ## How to setup your workspace: 📋